readthedocs/readthedocs.org/docs/faq.rst

 How do I change the version slug of my project?
 -----------------------------------------------

-One way is renaming the branch/tag of your version.
+You can achieve this by renaming the branch/tag of your version.
 But if that isn't possible,
 you can rename the slug from the :guilabel:`Versions` tab.